Transgression field theory at the interface of topological insulators: Topological Field Theory and Transgression Forms

 In (2+1)D, bulk effective action of QH systems is given by an abelian CS theory in terms of a $U(1)$ connection $a$;

-This action is not gauge invariant under the transformations $a\rightarrow a+d\gamma$ for a manifold $M$ with boundary $\partial M$.
+Here $\wedge$ is the wedge product and $d$ is the exterior derivative operator.
+This action is not gauge invariant under the transformations $a\rightarrow a+d\gamma$ for a manifold $M$ with boundary $\partial M$ where $\gamma$ is a function.
 The constant coefficient $C_1$ represents the quantized Hall conductivity and given by the first Chern number of the Berry curvature of the system \cite{Thouless Kohmoto Nightingale den Nijs};

 where the integral is taken over the momentum space, $\epsilon_{ab}$ is the antisymmetric Levi-Civita symbol of valence two and $f_{ab}$'s are the components of Berry curvature. $a,b$ takes values $0,1,2$ and the summation convention is assumed.
 The Chern number gives the topological phase of the system and it takes integer values.
 However, this coefficient does not affect the gauge invariance properties of the action.
 The edge dynamics of QH states stems from restoring the gauge invariance of the action by adding a boundary term;